 begin

-response = $docraptor.create_doc(
+response = docraptor.create_doc(

 test: true, # test documents are free but watermarked